FujoWebDev/lexicon-guestbook/README.md

 - [x] Allow deletions of submissions
 - [ ] Allow deletions of your submissions on other people's guestbooks
 - [x] Allow deletions of guestbooks
-  - [ ] Add deleting of your submissions to the guestbook at the same time
+  - [ ] Add deleting of (your) submissions and guestbook at the same time
 - [x] Do Astro trick to redirect after submission
 - [x] Hide hidden submissions when logged out
 - [x] Show which submissions are hidden to a logged in user on guestbook